Gwangju AI Peppers

-Gwangju AI Peppers (광주 AI 페퍼스) is a South Korean women's professional volleyball team, founded in 2021.
-They are based in Gwangju and are members of the Korea Volleyball Federation (KOVO).
-Their home arena is Yeomju Gymnasium in Gwangju.
+Gwangju AI Peppers (광주 AI 페퍼스) was a South Korean women's professional volleyball team, founded in 2021.
+They were based in Gwangju and were members of the Korea Volleyball Federation (KOVO).
+Their home arena was Yeomju Gymnasium in Gwangju.

+After the 2025–26 season, the team was disbanded after it was acquired by video live streaming service SOOP, which formed a new club called SOOP Supers.